-The Finance, Premises and Personnel Committee, in consultation with the Headteacher, looks at the maintenance and development of the school premises, and makes decisions about how the school should use the budget.
-We also have a Pay & Personnel Committee which meets once per term.
+The Finance, Premises and Personnel Committee, in consultation with the Headteacher, looks at the maintenance and development of the school premises, and makes decisions about how the school should use the budget and make best use of staff allocation.

-One of the roles for the governors is constantly reviewing and agreeing school policies, of which there are many.
+We are constantly reviewing and agreeing school policies, of which there are many.
 As part of our continuous Policies Review Programme this year.
 Among many others, we have considered a number of key policies this year, including Anti Bullying, Behaviour Management, Child Protection, Concerns and Complaints, Data Protection, the Prevent Action Plan, Special Education Needs and Personal, Social, Health and Economic (PSHE).
 Our Attendance Policy, as a result of legislation changes that no longer allow schools to authorise term time holidays.
 As with previous years, this policy works effectively to the benefit of the children.
 The Governing Body recognised the problem that may cause for some parents, but we are very pleased that as a consequence of the support and understanding of parents, attendance figures at the school are close to our target and hopefully will be in line with National figures when they are published.